-While you will probably enjoy making new friends with the other children in the bay, there will be times when you will want to have some time to yourself or have some privacy.
-You can do this by closing the curtains that are round your bed.
+While you will probably enjoy making new friends with the other children in the bay, there will be times when you will want to be on your own or have some privacy.
+All you have to do is close the curtains that are round your bed.

-You may have to relearn how to do some things – such as walk or talk – if you have been ill.
+Sometimes, when you've been ill, you have to relearn how to do certain things – such as walk or talk.
 This is called rehabilitation.
 An expert called a physiotherapist works regularly with many children on the ward, giving them exercises that they have to do to get better.

 You may also want to bring in some of your own things from home.
-You will have a cupboard next to your bed, where you can put toys, books, mobile phone and even snacks.
+There is a cupboard next to your bed, where you can put toys, books, mobile phone and even snacks.

 During the day, they can sit in an armchair next to your bed.
-At night, one of them can sleep in a fold-up bed right next to you or they may be able to go Ronald McDonald House, which is a bit like a self catering apartment for parents.
-It is behind the hospital site, so they will be very close by, if you need them.
+At night, one of them can sleep in a fold-up bed right next to you or they may be able to go to the parents' accommodation within the hospital or to Ronald McDonald House, which is a bit like a self-catering apartment for parents, next to the hospital.

 Ward 10 also has a parents' room.
 They can go to the kitchen to make themselves something to eat and drink or rest in the sitting area.
 There is also a shower, where they can freshen up, and a toilet.

-Food is very important to us!
-You will be able to choose what you want to eat from a menu and your meals will be brought to your bed on a trolley.
-It’s a bit like having a take-away delivered directly to you.
+Food is very important to us on Ward 10!
+You will be able to choose what you want to eat from a menu and your meals will be brought to your bed on a tray.
+It's a bit like having a take-away delivered directly to you.